Qappevox/Voice-Assistant/README.md

 # Voice-Assistant
-I'ts just a voice assistant for windows.
+It's just a voice assistant for windows.

 If you want convert to exe, you can use PyInstaller library .
 But first for all you must import some libraries.